avinash782/Mail-scheduler-app/README.md

 # 📧 Mail Scheduler

-A simple full-stack project that allows collecting candidate information via a form, validating the data, storing it in Firestore, and enabling interview panelists to **accept** or **reject** candidates.
+A simple full-stack project that allows collecting candidate information via a form, validating the data, storing it in Firestore, and enabling **accept** or **reject** candidates.
 Based on the action, an email is automatically sent to the candidate.

 ---